huggingface/transformers/docs/source/en/tasks/mask_generation.md

 ## Mask Generation Pipeline

-The easiest way to infer mask generation models is to use `mask-generation` pipeline.
+The easiest way to infer mask generation models is to use the `mask-generation` pipeline.

 ```python
 >>> from transformers import pipeline